The ultimate guide to successful prospecting in marketing and sales.

 If someone ever says to you, “I see you everywhere,” you know you’re doing something right.

 Relax.
 When you hear an objection or are gearing up to the close, keep everything in perspective.
-Remember to focus on what the prospect values, be your authentic self and plunge forwarded.
+Remember to focus on what the prospect values, be your authentic self, and plunge forward.